sqreen/node_engine_bench/article.md

 For each pattern, it has been run 10, 100, 1000, 10000 and 10000 times with each version of Node.js in the scope.
 This has been done in order to see how each engine could optimize a stable and hot function at runtime.

-The benchmark did not take into account the number of garbage collection.
+The benchmark did not take into account the number of garbage collection events.
 This means that if the allocated memory given to each process were to be modified, the whole result of the experiment might be different.

 ## Results